-One good way to think about your career pathway, is to identify your goals and work backwards.
-Try working together to fill in the boxes below.
+One good way to think about your career and future pathway is to identify your goals and work backwards.
+You might see yourself with a job, working as a volunteer or in a supported internship.
+Try working together to fill in the boxes.
 Have a look at the job profiles on Prospects.ac.uk to help.